PhD in Robotics

 Email: email@example.com , firstname.lastname@example.org

 S.M.Hadi Sadati received his B.Sc. in Mechanical Engineering in 2010 from Amirkabir University of technology (Tehran Polytechnic), Tehran, Iran, and his M.Sc. in Mechanical Engineering in 2012 from Sharif University of Technology, Tehran, Iran.
-He is currently working toward the Ph.D. degree in mechanical engineering at King’s College London, University of London, London, UK.
+He is currently working toward the Ph.D. degree in Robotics at King’s College London, University of London, London, UK.
 He is currently a Postdoctoral Research Associate in Morphological Computation at the University of Bristol, working within the Leverhulme Trust Research Project “Computing with spiders’ webs – An inspiration for new sensors and robots”.
 He also was a visiting researcher at Dyson School of Design Engineering at Imperial College London during 2017 and has been a member of IEEE Soft Robotics newsletter team since 2015.
 His research experience is in the fields of rescue robots, nonholonomic system path planning, dynamic system modeling, stiffness controllable continuum manipulators, and morphological computation and control.
 His research interests include bio-inspired robotics, morphological computation, continuum robotics, robot dynamics, control and design.

 Description of Research